 By Sarah Schwartz, Education Week Teacher When new teachers get ongoing support from mentors, they’re better able to engage students and use assessment in instruction, and their students score higher on math assessments, according to a new study.
 The study, conducted by SRI Education, is an independent analysis of the New Teacher Center’s mentorship program, funded […]

 About Sarah Schwartz

-Meanwhile lets just say that we are proud Sarah Schwartz contributed a whooping 3 entries.
+But we are proud to say that Sarah Schwartz contributed 3 entries already.

 by Sarah Schwartz I recently had the privilege of being part of a conversation organized by the Mentoring Partnership of Southwestern Pennsylvania on what mentoring programs can do to facilitate natural mentoring relationships.
 The conversation was prompted in part by findings that emerged from the new Mentoring Effect report, stating that youth are more likely […]

 by Sarah Schwartz, Ph.D.
 As we have written about before (see post), there is evidence to suggest that Youth Initiated Mentoring, as implemented by the National Guard Youth ChalleNGe Program, may be an effective approach to mentoring vulnerable adolescents.
 Under this model, youth nominate adults from their existing social networks to be their mentors, and […]